 If your dog has mats, is shedding, or has special needs, extra time may be necessary to work with her.
 We invite you to bring your dog to Totally Mutts to speak with our knowledgeable staff for a price estimate.

 Dogs remain calmer and better behaved for grooming when the owner is not present.
 In fact, any dogs that exhibit anxiety or excited behavior when owners are present quickly calm down once the owner has left the building.
 We ask that all pets be dropped off for their grooming session.
 This allows for a stress-free and safer experience for your dog.
 We will contact you 15 – 20 minutes before your pet is ready for pick up.

 We are closed most major holidays including New Year’s Day, Easter, Mother’s Day, Memorial Day, Father’s Day, Independence Day, Labor Day, Thanksgiving, Christmas.

 Pets with Allergies Need Baths!
 You may also have read that you will disturb the balance of your pet’s skin if you wash them too much, and their skin will get dried out.
 The truth is, healthy animals may not need frequent bathing, and over-bathing with harsh shampoos can cause dry skin.

 As with shampoo, it is important to use only doggie conditioners on your pet.
-The ASPCA warns pet owners that human grooming products, whether conditioner or bar soap, can lead to unpleasant skin irritation in dogs — no, thank you.
+The ASPCA warns pet owners that human grooming products, whether conditioner or bar soap, can lead to unpleasant skin irritation in dogs.

 If you want to kill them quickly and thoroughly, dish soap is a great weapon.
 All you have to do is prepare a regular dog bath, but use dish soap instead of shampoo for the lather.
 The soap destroys the fleas’ exoskeletons, killing them within minutes.